alphagov/government-service-design-manual/service-manual/the-team/recruitment/job-descriptions.md

 * information on reporting lines
 * GIS declaration and Immigration Status Forms

-Before advertising any SCS technology position, the GDS Recruitment Hub must have reviewed and agreed the job description after it has been tailored to a specific organisation and post.
-GDS does not need to approve non-SCS job descriptions prior to advertisement, though will provide advice if asked by departments.
+Before advertising any SCS technology position, the [Recruitment Hub](/the-team/recruitment/hub.html) must have reviewed and agreed the job description after it has been tailored to a specific organisation and post.
+GDS does not need to approve non-SCS job descriptions prior to advertisement, though will provide advice if asked to by departments.

 ## Templates